-Regardless of your designation in your previous or present company, you might have had faced a difficult situation, wherein you had a tough time taking a decision.
+Regardless of your designation in your previous or present company, you might have faced a difficult situation, wherein you had a tough time making a decision.
 It may be firing someone or confronting your boss over something that you don’t find worth considering.

 Describe a Conflicting Situation or Challenge You Have Faced at Work and How You Managed It?

 This is another near-similar question, which explores your behavioral aspects.
 The intent here is to explore how professionally good you are at dealing with conflicting situations.
 Your answer should show be reasonable and reflect your confidence, stability, and calmness in managing the situation.

 How Can We Do Better or Differently?

 This is a typical startup interview question.
 Employers want you to think beyond their companies’ backgrounds and come up with new ideas that can contribute to organizational growth.